top of page

 The noun 'habitat' has an etymology rooted in Latin.
 It is derived from the Latin word 'habitare,' which means 'to inhabit' or 'to dwell.'
 This term is related to the word 'habitus,' which refers to the condition or appearance of something.
 In the context of biology and ecology, 'habitat' was adopted into English in the late 18th century to describe the natural environment in which a particular species of plant or animal lives and thrives.
 The etymology of 'habitat' underscores its fundamental connection to the concept of dwelling or living in a specific environment, highlighting its importance in understanding the ecological relationships and distributions of various species in the natural world.

-Quiz: Find the meaning of the noun habitat:
+Find the correct meaning of the noun habitat:

 Try Again!